pragadeeshsureshbabu/Predicting-Absolute-Humidity/README.md

 #### Used Recursive Feature Elimination for feature selection.

 # Models used:
-1) Linear regression
+1. Linear regression
       i.Error = 0.1183 (9 features used using cross validation)
+      1. A numbered list

-2) Random Forest Regression
+2. Random Forest Regression
      1. Error = 0.0143
      2. Error = 0.0295 (3 features used using cross validation)